Glucoside: Anthracene derivatives

 These are generally substituted anthraquinones; many have medicinal applications, being used as purgatives, while one, ruberythric acid, yields the valuable dyestuff madder, the base of which is alizarin.
 Chrysophanic acid, a dioxymethylanthraquinone, occurs in rhubarb, which also contains emodin, a trioxymethylanthraquinone; this substance occurs in combination with rhamnose in Frangula bark.
+A recent study suggests, that purified anthraquinone glycosides from rhubarb could be a potential therapeutic avenue to treat type 2 diabetes mellitus by modulating the gut microbiota and reducing systematic inflammation.

 Arguably the most important cyanogenic glucoside is amygdalin, which occurs in bitter almonds.
 The enzyme maltase decomposes it into glucose and mandelic nitrile glucoside; the latter is broken down by emulsin into glucose, benzaldehyde and prussic acid.
 Emulsin also decomposes amygdalin directly into these compounds without the intermediate formation of mandelic nitrile glucoside.

 Several other glucosides of this nature have been isolated.
 The saponins are a group of substances characterized by forming a lather with water; they occur in soap-bark.
 Mention may also be made of indican, the glucoside of the indigo plant; this is hydrolysed by the indigo ferment, indimulsiri, to indoxyl and indiglucin.